bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 #### Requirements

 Give the user visual feedback of where the mouse is on the screen, and also when the mouse is clicked (by changing colour).

+# Power Ups
+## Health Pick Up
+Bird has three lives.
+If it collides with a pipe, or the ground, one life is lost.
+On pick up, one of these lives is replenished.
+If bird is at full health, life total increases to four.

+## Invincibility
+Bird is invincible.
+Pipe collisions don't count and can't lose life.
+Screen can go faster to increase points?

+## Instant Death
+Skull pick up.
+Increases bird scale and so it instantly collides with a pipe and you lose.
+Changes bird scale constant- change to penis?